 An SSI is designed for a specific type of observation, and therefore with narrower scope than either FSIs or PSIs.
 In response to proposal calls, potential GIs may propose to use SSIs, but are required to consult with the Instrument PI and obtain approval for the project before submitting a proposal.
 It is expected that the Instrument PI will work closely with GIs whose SSI proposal has been accepted.

-were selected for SOFIA, but are currently not under development.
+were selected for SOFIA, but were halted at different stages of development.

 top of page